Alexander-Milligan/Introduction-to-Git-Github/README.md

     <h2>Assessment Brief</h2>
     <p>For this assessment you are required to setup a folder named ModuleEight with a readme file.
 You are then asked to find a git project that you like and pull that project through the command line into your folder and edit one of its file, you will then push the folder to your repository. </p>
    <p>It is advised to keep your choice of project small.</p>

+<h2>Course Completion Steps</h2>
+<p>Once all modules have been completed please send your github repository url to SaltireCourses@gmail.com, where your course will be evaluated and marked.
+You one be contacted within two weeks of sending your course link and you will get your certificate of completion as well.</p>

 </div>
 <div class="header">